 Now, let me impress upon your otherwise chagrined minds that I do not care for communism or its purveyors.
-I was saluting Che and Camilo only because, well, my picture at La Plaza de la Revolución had to be different.
+I was saluting Che and Camilo only because, well, my picture at La Plaza de la Revolución had to be different from everyone else’s.
 It had to pique curiosity.
 Besides, everyone in Cuba adores the ‘Revolución.’

 It’s hard to talk about Cuba without getting into the politics of its destitution.
 But I’ll try.
 One thing is for sure: most people don’t drool over Cuba as a vacation hotspot.
 I mean, it is Cuba.
 Communism.
 Privation.
 Hurricanes.
-Cuba is where you go when you’ve impregnated a terrorist’s wife or stolen from Los Zetas.
-But then most people planning a vacation are not Jide Alade.
+Cuba is where you go when you don’t want to be found or you’ve knocked up the daughter of a Los Zeta chief.
+It’s as far from Lagos as righteousness is far from a bordello.
+But then most people planning a vacation are not me.
 Most people have good sense.
-Jide does not.
-Especially when he drags his beauteous wife with him.
+I do not.
+Especially when I’ve dragged my beauteous wife along with me.

 So, why Cuba?

 To be honest, I didn’t wake up and say, “Hey honey, let’s go see Fidel Castro’s grave.”
-I happen to be going to Miami for Adweek’s BrandWeek.
-I needed to know more about this new-fangled ‘Metaverse’ that was going to change marketing and our lives.
-But after BrandWeek then what?
-Come back to Lagos after five days into the usual drudgery?
+I happen to be going to Miami for a conference.
+But after the conference then what?
+Fly back to Lagos after five days to the usual drudgery?
 Not if I can help it.
-So, I planned some leave days after the conference.
-Plus it’s the year of the missus’ significant birthday.
+So, I planned some leave days around the conference.
+Plus, it is the year of the missus’ significant birthday.
 If I can interest her in travelling with me, I could escape throwing her a party.